arlo-lib/ARLO/README.rst

 ============
 ARLO is a Python library for Automated Reinforcement Learning.

-The full documentation can be downloaded `here <https://github.com/arlo-lib/ARLO/blob/main/resources/ARLO_documentation.pdf>`_.

-You can find the site `here <https://arlo-lib.github.io/arlo-lib/>`_.
+The full documentation can be downloaded `here <https://github.com/arlo-lib/ARLO/blob/main/resources/ARLO_documentation.pdf>`_, while the site can be found `here <https://arlo-lib.github.io/arlo-lib/>`_.

 In ARLO the most general offline and online RL pipelines are the ones represented below: